KarthikPrabhu23/CKA-2025/README.md

 Create a new named `local-kiddie` with the provisioner `rancher.io/local-path`.
 - Set the volumeBindingMode to `WaitForFirstConsumer`
-- Configure the StorageClass to default StorageClass
+- Configure the StorageClass to default StorageClass.
-- Do not modify any existing Deployment or PersistentVolumeClaim
+- Do not modify any existing Deployment or PersistentVolumeClaim.

 **Solution:**

+If another StorageClass is already set as default, remove that annotation first.
+Make `storageclass.kubernetes.io/is-default-class: "false"` for the other StorageClass.

 ```yaml
 apiVersion: storage.k8s.io/v1